niphadkarneha/gatsby-blog-neha/content/blog/basics/basics.md

 ## Remember Git is not Github.
 So What is it, Then?

 At a high level, GitHub is a website and cloud-based service that helps developers store and manage their code, as well as track and control changes to their code.
-The link to Github guides is [here](https://guides.github.com/).If you don't want to go through the entire manual, I completely understand.
+The link to Github guides is [here](https://guides.github.com/).
+If you don't want to go through the entire manual, I completely understand.
 I can tell you basic commands to get you started but before that lets look at some installations.

-### Installing Git on Mac
+## Installing Git on Mac

 Open the Terminal program, on the upper right corner locate the search icon/magnifying glass and type, "terminal".
 Once it's open, type git --version and press enter.
 If a version number is returned, Git is already installed.
 If something along the lines of -bash: git: command not found pops up, install Xcode from the App Store.